mattermost/docs/source/messaging/organizing-channels.rst

 Meeting channels are often used to organize regular meetings.
 Members can add topics as messages to be discussed during the regular meeting time.
 Examples: Monday Sales Update, All Hands Meeting.

-There are three built-in features to make meetings in Mattermost easier:
+There are three built-in features to make meetings in Channels easier:

 1. Numbered agenda items in title text